 Washer fluid level

-On no account use coolant antifreeze in the washer system – this could discolour or damage paintwork
+On no account use engine coolant antifreeze in the screen washer system – this may damage the paintwork.